 HOW TO ENTER

 - Create a short film, 3 to 18 minutes in length, following the competition guidelines.

 - Upload your short film to either a password-protected YouTube or Vimeo link.

-- Complete the official registration form (will be posted on PJFF.org in early December) and submit the link and password for your film on PJFF.org.
+- Submit the link and password for your film via FilmFreeway.
 After submitting you will receive a confirmation.